dreamakasa/dreamakasa-web/README.md

-# dreamakasa-ui
+# Dream Akasa
-This is just early-development-stage of our web frontend
+This is just early-development-stage of our web frontend.

 ## Running Dev Mode
 To run on development mode, you need to have [nodejs](https://nodejs.org/), [npm](https://www.npmjs.com/), [gulp](http://gulpjs.com/), and [bower](https://bower.io/) installed on your computer.

 ### Install Node.js and NPM
 You can download and install Node.js from the [official website](https://nodejs.org/).
 NPM comes with nodejs, so you dont need to install it manually

 ```sh